AndiKod/racoon.vim/README.md

 [![Racoon-Vim.png](https://i.postimg.cc/43QxHm17/Racoon-Vim.png)](https://postimg.cc/zL3r9D68)

-This minimal vimrc file will auto-configure Vim with some useful defaults.
-Out of the box is intended for WebDev, and it's minimal on purpose as it's just a starting point.
+This minimal vimrc file will auto-configure Vim with some useful defaults for WebDev _(but not only)_, and it's minimal on purpose as it's just a starting point.
 Make your own Rac@@n pet.
+It's just Vim.

 Some goals for a WebDev kickstart: